 IT for Change, with support from the European Commission, is anchoring a five-year (2020-2024) collaborative action research to explore the potential of alternative digital platforms in sectors that traditionally employ women.
-Undertaken in partnership with Vrutti and LabourNet, the project aims to ensure that the benefits of a data-driven and digitalised economy accrue to women.
+Undertaken in partnership with Vrutti and LabourNet, the project aims to ensure that the benefits of a data-driven and digitalized economy accrue to women.
 It is underpinned by a vision of mainstreaming gender in policy and exploring inclusive models of platform economies.

-With Vrutti, we are identifying, testing and strengthening the scope of providing agriculture inputs, logistical support and direct customer linkage to women farmer producer organisations.
+With Vrutti, we are identifying, testing and strengthening the scope of providing agriculture inputs, logistical support and direct customer linkage to women farmer producer organizations.
 With LabourNet, a prominent social enterprise working on skill development, we are developing a data-based solution to observe and improve occupational trajectories of women trainees.

 We will continue to document the impact of the pandemic on our women constituencies and intermediary organizations so that a concerted effort can be made towards influencing digital policy in the interest of women workers.

-Beauty and the Platform Economy
+Presentation on Women and the Platform Economy

 December, 2020: Khawla Zainab gave a presentation on Women in the Platform Economy at the Department of Development Studies, Azim Premji University.
 The presentation was made for students of a post-graduate course on Planning and Monitoring Development Actions for Gender Equality, and drew on our research on beauty workers on platforms like Urban Company and women workers on Amazon Mechanical Turk.